 Coughing by itself can be a symptom of respiratory tract infection or a simple reflex to an irritant such as smoke.
 The following symptoms could also occur along with cough in babies (3):

-- Cough with wheezing: Wheezing is a whistling sound that occurs while breathing out.
+- Cough with wheezing: Wheezing is a whistling sound that occurs while breathing out(expiration).
+The whistling sound can be heard from a distance.
+The child becomes breathless.
 It can be due to lower airway tract infections such as asthma or bronchiolitis or due to foreign bodies such as food or small toys.

-- Cough with a fever: Your baby may get a mild fever with a common cold.
+- Cough with a fever: Your baby may get a mild or high grade fever depending upon the severity of infection, whether mild flu or pneumonia.
 Body temperature more than 102°F (39°C) can be due to infections such as pneumonia.

 - Cough with vomiting: If your baby has asthma or cold, they may vomit due to excess mucus accumulated in the stomach due to swallowing it.
+Or the mucus can get collected in the upper throat.
 Sometimes, they may vomit due to the stimulation of gag reflex while coughing.

 When Should You Call The Doctor?